 How to Use a Fire Extinguisher

 You should know exactly how to use a fire extinguisher in the event a fire develops and you feel you are safely able to fight it.
+Before you are faced with the need to use one, be sure you have the right type of fire extinguisher on hand.
 It is recommended that only those trained in the proper use of fire extinguishers consider using them when appropriate.

 Call for help before attempting to extinguish a fire.
 A fire may grow out of control more quickly than you anticipate.
 It is wise to have help on the way.